SLaDOS/markdown-cv/index.md

 • Able to connect data-driven technology with contexts and domains, such as societal challenges and sustainable development goals, health and care, and fashion.

-• Dissertation was on an Insect-inspired robot navigation using a celestial compass.
+• Dissertation was on an Insect-inspired robot, which can navigate by a celestial compass and ROS2.

 ### Bachelor